anfelopera/lineqGPR/README.md

 **News:**
   The beta version 0.3.0 is now available at Github.
-It contains new implementations based on the additive constrained GP model in (López-Lopera et al., 2022)
+It contains new implementations based on the additive constrained GP model in (López-Lopera et al., 2022).
+Numerical examples are given in the folder "notebooks", and in the folder "demo" from lineqGPR_0.3.0.tar.

 **Updates:**
   The beta version 0.2.0 is now available at Github.
-It contains new implementations based on the MaxMod algorithm proposed in (Bachoc et al., 2020)
+It contains new implementations based on the MaxMod algorithm proposed in (Bachoc et al., 2020).
+Numerical examples are given in the folder "notebooks", and in the folder "demo" from lineqGPR_0.2.0.tar.

 **Description:**
   *lineqGPR* is a package for Gaussian process interpolation, regression and